 5. How we use your information

 (A) Before We Enter Into an Agreement with You:

 Purpose Before RSCF provides financing to you, we may undertake checks for the purposes of preventing fraud and money laundering, to verify your identity and to assess whether you are sufficiently likely to repay amounts which you would owe to RSCF if you were to enter into an Agreement.
+We may assess information on your health, if we believe there is a risk you could pass away before your loan from Ampla Finance has been repaid.
 These checks require us to process personal data about you which you have provided, we have collected from you or we have received from Professional Firms or other third parties.
 This personal data will be used to prevent fraud and money laundering, to allow us to assess the credit risk of RSCF entering into an Agreement with you, and to verify your identity.
 Lawful basis of processing We process your personal data on the basis that we have a legitimate interest and legal obligation in preventing fraud and money laundering, and to verify identity, in order to protect our business, to assess the credit risk of RSCF entering into an Agreement with you, and to comply with laws that apply to us.
 Such processing is also a contractual requirement of the financing you have requested.